Azure-Samples/MqttApplicationSamples/scenarios/command/README.md

 ```

-To use mosquitto without certificates: change the port to 1883, disable TLS and set the CA_FILE
+To use mosquitto without certificates: change the port to 1883 and disable TLS.

 ```bash
 # from folder scenarios/command